• emerald ash borer larva in gallery on tree

 At Risk

-Emerald ash borer (EAB) kills ash trees.
-All ash trees (Fraxinus spp.) are susceptible to EAB.
-Millions of ash trees have already been killed across the United States and Canada.
-Minnesota has the highest volume of ash trees in the U.S. with nearly a billion forestland and urban ash trees combined.
-Economic and environmental impacts of losing these trees are significant.
-The Minnesota Department of Agriculture tracks the spread of EAB throughout the state and provides outreach materials, training and management guidelines to affected businesses, communities and land managers.
+Minnesota has the highest volume of ash trees in the United States, with nearly a billion forest and urban ash trees combined.
+The economic and environmental impacts of losing these trees are significant.
+The Minnesota Department of Agriculture (MDA) tracks the spread of EAB throughout the state and provides outreach materials, training, and management guidelines to affected businesses, communities, and land managers.

 Distribution

-Emerald ash borer (EAB) is native to East Asia and was discovered in North America in 2002, though it may have been introduced as early as 1990 in solid wood packing material from Asia.
-Emerald ash borer has spread rapidly across the eastern United States due to the long-distance movement of infested ash firewood, nursery stock and other ash materials, as well as short distance natural flight.
+EAB has spread rapidly across the eastern United States due to the long-distance movement of infested ash firewood, nursery stock and other ash materials, as well as short-distance natural flight.
 Emerald ash borer was found for the first time in Minnesota in 2009.

-EAB is a serious invasive tree pest, and consequently a quarantine has been placed to help slow its spread to other areas.
-For information on EAB distribution and quarantine boundaries, refer to the MDA's EAB status map.
+EAB is a serious invasive tree pest, and consequently quarantines have been placed to help slow its spread to other areas.

 Don't move firewood graphic